takagi/cl-cuda/README.markdown

 ## API

-Explain some API commonly used here.
+Here explain some API commonly used.

 ### [Macro] with-cuda